 Roman is our only male lion with a mane.
 He is a bit smaller in stature than most male lions but his mane is quite impressive and a fan favorite.
-Roman is your typical male lion, who takes charge of his “pride”.
+Roman is your typical male lion who takes charge of his “pride”.
 When he and Reina are fed a large piece of meat together, he always eats first, as he would in the wild.
-Roman though, is also like a typical male lion because he spends most of his day napping.
+Roman, though, is also like a typical male lion in that he spends most of his day napping.
 Like lions in the wild, Roman can sleep up to 20 hours a day.

 How Roman Came to the Sanctuary

-Roman came to Carolina Tiger Rescue along with his enclosure mate Reina from a failing rescue in Ohio.
-This rescue was on the verge of closing due to lack of funding and new legislation the state of Ohio was putting into place after the incident in Zanesville, Ohio in 2011.
-The owner of Rescue One, decided to close on her own and contacted Carolina Tiger Rescue to take some of her animals.
-Carolina Tiger Rescue, rescued Roman and Reina Lion, Roscoe and Camilla Tiger, and Nakobi and Jericho Cougar in 2012.
+Roman came to Carolina Tiger Rescue along with his enclosure-mate, Reina, from a failing rescue in Ohio.
+This sanctuary, Rescue One, was on the verge of closing due to lack of funding and new legislation the state of Ohio put into place after an incident in Zanesville, Ohio in 2011.
+In Zanesville, a private owner released 56 of his lions, tigers, cougars, wolves, leopards, and bears before committing suicide.
+Unfortunately, law enforcement was forced to shoot the animals due to concerns for public safety.
+The following year, Ohio banned private ownership of dangerous wild animals.
+The owner of Rescue One decided to close on her own and contacted Carolina Tiger Rescue to take some of her animals.
+Carolina Tiger Rescue rescued Roman and Reina Lion, Roscoe and Camilla Tiger, and Nakobi and Jericho Cougar in 2012.

 Roman is your typical male lion who lets Reina do most of the work but ensures she knows he is in charge.
-Roman has been known to get very greedy when he was given treats and steals the treat sticks, so he no longer is able to receive treats on tour until he learns some manners.
-Roman has a loud roar and is not afraid to remind the other three lions of his presence.
+Roman would get very greedy when given treats and steal the treat sticks, so he no longer is able to receive treats until he learns some manners.
+Roman has a loud roar and is not afraid to remind the other lions in the sanctuary of his presence.